Airtable to Webflow CMS Sync Using Byteline

 How To Update Data Using Airtable Trigger

-In this blog, we have uncovered a few easy steps to help you update data and publish it to Webflow CMS using Byteline’s Airtable trigger.
+In this blog, we have uncovered a few easy steps to configure the data sync between Airtable and Webflow CMS.

 We have divided this article into two sections to convey an easy understanding, as illustrated below: